 Raw Material has a wonderful space for delivering the majority of its work.
 The building is well located for those in need, provides multiple spaces for a range of programme delivery, and has been well maintained.

 There are three recording studios, a live room and rehearsal space, a music technology suite with fifteen workstations, film and photography resources, a range of musical instruments, drums, amplifiers and sound systems and a small performance space with stage lighting and PA system.
 The whole building is fully accessible.

-During the year (2013) we undertook a major £300,000 refurbishment, funded by ACE Strategic capital fund, Biffa award and the Clothworkers Foundation.
-Following consultation with users, staff and a development plan with Southbank Architects, the whole building was re-designed, re-built in sections and re-equipped, to provide an enhanced facility, more office space for individual teams and greater flexibility of workspaces and resources, all powered by solar panels on our roof.
+During the year (2012) we undertook a major £300,000 refurbishment, funded by ACE Strategic capital fund, Biffa award and the Clothworkers Foundation.
+Following consultation with users, staff and a development plan with Southbank Architects, the whole building was re-designed, re-built in sections and re-equipped, to provide an enhanced facility, more office space for individual teams and greater flexibility of work spaces and resources, all powered by solar panels on our roof.

 If you have any questions or would like further information, please contact us.